tcroshaw/tcroshaw.github.io/capstone/index.md

 ![image](https://media.giphy.com/media/fsMkxhVeKwGac/giphy.gif?response_id=591da0615bfef578251edb9f)

-This update will provide details of the key insights I have gathered during the latest stage of this investigation and some critical feedback on my approach so far.
+This update will provide details of the key insights gathered during the latest stage of this investigation and some critical feedback on my approach.

 I have found that analysing text data is challenging, particularly Twitter data(!), but if performed correctly the results can be very powerful.

 **Approach**

-My approach to continuing my analysis can be broken down into four main sections
+The approach to my analysis so far can be broken into four main sections

-_Data Cleaning and Outlier removal_
+_Data Cleaning and Outlier Removal_

 In my preliminary EDA I found that cleaning the user information was a significant step in improving the confidence of my records; identifying useless data sources (i.e.: Twittascope!) and cleaning the data was a very important step.
-The date information also me to plot the frequency of words over time and removing outliers (of numeric user variables) ensures I remove records that are potentially misleading from media or 'bots'.
+The date information allowed me to plot the frequency of words over time and removing outliers (of numeric user variables) ensures I exclude records that are potentially misleading from media or 'bots'.

-I have now integrated the Sydney hail event and processed this and the Brisbane hail event in a single dataset.
-This ensures consitency in data munging and easier analysis grouping.
+I have now integrated the Sydney hail event and processed it with the Brisbane hail event in a single dataset.
+This ensures consitency in data munging and easier grouping for analysis.

 _Bag-Of-Words Exploratory Data Analysis:_

-Using tokenisation, stop-word removal and other natural language processing techniques are critical steps for this project.
-The output of which is a vectorised dataframe of all the key words used in tweets.
+Tokenisation, stop-word removal and other natural language processing techniques are critical steps for this project.
+The output following these text cleaning exercises is a vectorised dataframe of all the key words used in tweets.
 Vectorisation also allowed me to create targets for classification (i.e.: using the 'hail' word use as a class).

-Analysis of this data has shown that within our sample, there is clearly a skew of word counts to low frequency (as expected!) however there are some key words which are prevalent throughout the tweets due to the volume of tweets on that subject (i.e.: the hail events).
+Analysis of this data has shown that within our sample, there is clearly a skew of word counts to low frequency (as expected!) however there are some key words which are prevalent throughout tweet samples, which is likely due to the volume of tweets on specific subjects (i.e.: the hail events).

-Comparing the words that occur during the two events, especially over time, has been crucial in supporting my idea that twitter can identify natural catastrophes...
-So much so that another type of event - Nepal Earthquake - was recorded within my EDA!
+Comparing the words that occur during the two events, especially over time, has been crucial in supporting my idea that twitter can identify natural catastrophes of significance...
+So much so that another type of event was recorded within my EDA!

 <img src="top_words_corr.png" alt="">